Select Department

 If you imagine two cars driving next to each other on the highway.

-• Phase is having the two cars directly next to each other.
+• This is like having the two cars directly next to each other.

-Beatmatching is accomplished using a pitch fader to adjust tempo.
-You use a jog wheel, pitch-bend button, or the physical manipulation of a record to adjust phase.
+Beatmatching is accomplished using a pitch fader to adjust the tempo.
+You use a jog wheel, pitch-bend button, or the physical manipulation of a record to adjust the phase.

 So is it even necessary to learn how to beat match, when there is such a thing as a sync button?